laravel/docs/upgrade.md

 **Likelihood Of Impact: Medium**

-Laravel 7 removes the factory types feature.
+Laravel 7 removes the "factory types" feature.
 This feature has been undocumented since October 2016.
-If you are still using this feature, you should upgrade to factory states, which provide more flexibility.
+If you are still using this feature, you should upgrade to [factory states](/docs/{{version}}/database-testing#factory-states), which provide more flexibility.

 <a name="miscellaneous"></a>
 ### Miscellaneous